mayank-git-hub/Text-Recognition/Coding_Guidelines.md

 The "work" should be saved such that worst case scenario only 5 mins of work is lost.
 *Care should be taken not to store the "work" too often which would cause harddisk overload*

-#BitBucket -

-All codes should be kept uploaded on bitbucket.
-Everyone should be familiar with the basics of git.

 #Misc -

 All the other "things" which has not been mentioned in the pipeline can be kept in the folder misc